 Ulrike Krages CEO & Founder of UK Urban Comfort © Werner Gritzbach

-We met Ulrike Krages, who is a design, architecture and interior design expert, in her beautiful villa in Harvestehude, Hamburg.
-Here, we talked about design, living trends & sustainability.
+We met Ulrike Krages, the Hamburg luminary in terms of design, architecture and interior design, in her beautiful villa in Harvestehude and talked to her about design, living trends & Sustainability.

 UK2 is the area of the business, where you concentrate on architecture.
 What challenges do you expect with regard to urbanization?